 - AWS Systems Manager to store AEM OpenCloud configuration parameters.

-* The template that deploys the Quick Start into an existing VPC skips the tasks marked by asterisks and prompts you for your existing VPC configuration.
+* The template that deploys the Partner Solution into an existing VPC skips the tasks marked by asterisks and prompts you for your existing VPC configuration.

 How to deploy

-To deploy this Quick Starrt, follow the instructions in the deployment guide.
-The deployment process, which takes about 1-1.5 hours, includes these steps:
+To deploy AEM OpenCloud, follow the instructions in the deployment guide.
+The deployment process, which takes about 1–1.5 hours, includes these steps:

-You are responsible for the cost of the AWS services used while running this Quick Start reference deployment.
-There is no additional cost for using the Quick Start.
+You are responsible for the cost of the AWS services and any third-party licenses used while running this solution.
+There is no additional cost for using the solution.

-The AWS CloudFormation template for this Quick Start includes configuration parameters that you can customize.
-Some of these parameters, such as instance type, will affect the cost of deployment.
-For cost estimates, see the pricing pages for each AWS service you will be using.
+This solution includes configuration parameters that you can customize.
+Some of these settings, such as instance type, affect the cost of deployment.
+For cost estimates, refer to the pricing pages for each AWS service you use.
 Prices are subject to change.

-Tip: After you deploy the Quick Start, we recommend that you enable the AWS Cost and Usage Report to track costs associated with the Quick Start.
-This report delivers billing metrics to an Amazon S3 bucket in your account.
-It provides cost estimates based on usage throughout each month, and aggregates the data at the end of the month.
-For more information, see What are AWS Cost and Usage Reports?
+Tip: After you deploy a solution, create AWS Cost and Usage Reports to track associated costs.
+These reports deliver billing metrics to an Amazon Simple Storage Service (Amazon S3) bucket in your account.
+They provide cost estimates based on usage throughout each month and aggregate the data at the end of the month.
+For more information, refer to What are AWS Cost and Usage Reports?